 This especially applies to any tool for which the primary purpose is cutting.
 If you’ve ever pummeled your way through a 2×4 with a dull hacksaw, you know what I’m talking about.

 The same is true about knives.
-No matter if you work in a high-end restaurant, or if you’re trimming a brisket for your backyard smoker, you need to keep your knives sharp to avoid fighting a frustrating battle with your meat.
+No matter if you work in a high-end restaurant, or if at home trimming a brisket for your backyard smoker, you need to keep your knives sharp to avoid fighting a frustrating battle with your meat.

-There are many ways to maintain your knives sharpness, and we cover all of them in a series of articles.
+There are many different types of knife sharpeners, and we cover them all in a series of articles.
 Our focus right now is on the best manual knife sharpeners.

 Let us begin.

-At a Glance: 6 Manual Knife Sharpeners Chosen as the Best for Our Guide
+At a Glance: The Best Manual Knife Sharpeners Discussed in our Guide

-- PreciSHARP 3 Stage Manual Knife Sharpening System
+PreciSHARP 3 Stage Knife System for Straight & Ceramic Kitchen Tools

-- iGearPro Professional Knife Sharpener for Straight and Serrated Knives
+- Priority Chef Professional Knife Sharpener Straight and Serrated Knives

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.